Trob999/stop-elaborate-and-listen/README.md

 - **Some videos have closed captions fully disabled.**
   **Solution:** Fallback to real-time transcription (e.g. Whisper).

+- **Responses don't handle inline code well**
+  - *Current solution:* Inline code is now rendered with improved styling and a copy-to-clipboard button for long or multiline code snippets.
+Short inline code is styled for readability.
+This is handled in the extension's content script, but the feature is still a little buggy and may not always render perfectly.

 - **Stateless LLMs can’t remember previous context.**
   - *Current solution:* The extension resends the full transcript and conversation history for each question.
   - *Proposed redesign:*